Chicken Fried Chicken

 - Place browned chicken onto the rack and into the oven for 15-20 minutes or until the juices run clear.

-- Meanwhile to make the gravy: Discard all but 4 Tbsp of the drippings.
+- Make Gravy: Discard all but 4 Tbsp of the drippings.

 - Add the flour to the drippings stirring constantly over medium high heat scraping any brown bits from the bottom of the skillet. .Add the salt and 1/2 tsp black pepper.